Discover more from Tech World With Milan Newsletter

 Check here for the Bonus interview tips for all roles.

-7. How were at interviews?
+7. How were the interviews?
 How many discussions have you had, and on which topics?
 Could you give recommendations here to others?

 You have five interviews plus the 3-hour-long Online Coding assignment.
 The timeline is as follows:

-If you pass the Screening Interview, you are sent a link to Online Coding Assignment on Codility.
+If you pass the screening interview, you will be sent a link to the online coding assignment on Codility.
 You are free to do it whenever you want, but once you open the test, you have three hours to work on four Algorithmic problems.
 And here, you are expected to solve at least three of four challenges.

-The good thing about Codility is that it’s OK to copy the code to your IDE so that you can Debug & Test properly.
+The good thing about Codility is that it’s okay to copy the code to your IDE so that you can debug and test properly.
 The bad thing is that if you’re not prepared upfront, there’s no way you will solve those problems promptly.

-For more Senior roles, instead of Codility, you would get an interview with Senior Interviewer.
+For more Senior roles, instead of Codility, you would get an interview with a Senior Interviewer.

 You are scheduled for four back-to-back interviews if you pass the Online Assignment.
 This used to be on-site before COVID hit, but now it’s all online.
-Each discussion lasts around 50mins, and you get some 5-10mins to freshen up and prepare for the following interview.
+Each discussion lasts around 50 minutes, and you get 5-10 minutes to freshen up and prepare for the following interview.